simonyang0608/Mask_RCNN_Project/README.md

 # maskrcnn-project
-mask rcnn for butterfly and orchids
+Mask RCNN for feature extraction and measurement of butterflies and orchids

 The video of the mask rcnn for USA downstreet.